 Development of dredging activities allows us to reduce the impacts on the water system caused by dredging.
 It has great significance on the well-being of the organisms in the sea areas.

 The first possible disposal site mentioned for the dredged clay soil was the Lauttaranta district in Turku.
 By placing the sediment accumulated from dredging in embankment pools to be built on reliction it becomes possible to plan and build a new district with blocks of flats by the sea in the Latokari area.
-The area has received an environmental permit from the end of 2020 and the City of Turku has started construction implementation planning.
+The area has received an environmental permit from the end of 2020 and The city of Turku has started construction in the summer of 2022.